-Taking into account the full financial picture - including operating savings, the full impact of a low-carbon transition in the energy sector would be an estimated net financial benefit of up to US\$1.8 trillion over the period 2015-2035.
+Taking everything into account - including operating savings, the full impact of a low-carbon transition in the energy sector would be an estimated net financial benefit of up to US\$1.8 trillion over the period 2015-2035.
 This accounts for all investment impacts of a transition to a 2 degree C scenario from "Business As Usual" including the decline in value of some stranded fossil fuel assets.

-Reducing the risk of stranded assets is essential and requires strong policy signals about future economic direction and both government and business assessment of stranded asset risks for coal, oil and gas and developing contingency and diversification plans.
+Reducing the risk of stranded assets is essential and requires strong policy signals about future economic direction and national and business assessment of stranded asset risks for coal, oil and gas and developing contingency and diversification plans.